alexcodebench/fast/README.md

-# fastclub
+# Fastclub
-A FastAPI and Angular webapp demo
+A club management demo app implemented using FastAPI and Angular